umer480/kubernetes/aks/aks_networking_CNI(non-overlay).md

 Reference: https://www.youtube.com/watch?v=EoLa-1ra15w

-[!CAUTION]
+### Notes:

+> [!IMPORTANT]

-[!WARNING] Load balancer talks to the nodes - not pods -- LB has health probes that point/monitor nodeport of nodes.
+> [!NOTE]      - Load balancer talks to the nodes - not pods -- LB has health probes that point/monitor nodeport of nodes.
-[!WARNING] Internal LB does not have outbound rules - it's applicable only for ELB [!WARNING] Don't remove the Outbound rule from the external LB; otherwise, pods will not be able to reach the internet / outbound internet connectivity will stop.
+> [!NOTE]      - Internal LB does not have outbound rules - it's applicable only for EL.
+> [!CAUTION]   - Don't remove the Outbound rule from the external LB; otherwise, pods will not be able to reach the internet / outbound internet connectivity will stop.

 **CNI Validation Points**: